 With privacy issues being more important than ever these days, users are considering Privacy Policies a sign of trustworthiness.

-Here's an example from Ecquire that makes it really clear that they don't have any of your data, and it's done in a humorous way:
+Here's an example from Rudd Studio that makes it really clear that the company doesn't have any of your data:

 - Select Pages in the left menu.

 - Look in the left menu again and click Layout.

 - A window with available gadgets will open.
 Scroll down to the Pages gadget and click the blue add icon for it.